 X-ray of the thorax

-Choice of modality
+Choice of investigation

 The frontal X-ray should be straight enough to avoid excessive coverage of the lung fields by the mediastinum.